FaithAlone.net

 It is no more ridiculous and acontextual to assert that above, "machmâd" is a reference to Muhammad, than it is to do so in the passage in question from Song of Solomon.

 Given the criteria of this argument, I could find myself, or anyone else, in the Bible, the Quran, or any piece of literature of a significant length.
-This is as foolish as saying that I, Noah, am being referenced in a sentence where someone says "know a".
-Or, this is as foolish as saying I found a reference to Allah in the Bible, because I found the word "akbâr" (עַכְבָּר), except the Hebrew word "akbâr" means "mouse".
-Therefore, this argument has proven that every time Muslims say "Allahu Akbar", they are blaspheming Allah, and calling him a mouse.
+This is as nonsensical as saying that I, Noah, am being referenced in a sentence where someone says "know a".
+Or, this is as foolish as one saying that they found a reference to Allah in the Bible, because they found the word "akbâr" (עַכְבָּר), except the Hebrew word "akbâr" means "mouse".

 This is not a reference to Muhammad, and the fact that anyone would attempt to use this argument reveals the utter dearth of verses which could even be twisted to support Muhammad's claim.